When Do Transformers Shine in RL? Decoupling Memory from Credit Assignment: Evaluating Memory-Based RL Algorithms

 \subsection{Transformers Shine in Pure Long-Term Memory Tasks}

 First, we provide evidence that Transformers can indeed enhance long-term memory in tasks that purely test memory, Passive T-Mazes.
 In Fig.~\ref{fig:passive} (left), Transformer-based agents consistently solve the task requiring memory lengths from $50$ up to $1500$.
 To the best of our knowledge, this achievement may well set a new record for the longest memory length of a task that an RL agent can solve.
 In contrast, LSTM-based agents start to falter at a memory length of $250$, underperforming the optimal Markovian policies with a return of $0.5$.
 Both architectures use a single layer, yielding the best performance.
 We also provide detailed learning curves for tasks requiring long memory lengths in Fig.~\ref{fig:passive-tmaze}.
 Transformer-based agent also shows much greater stability and sample efficiency across seeds when compared to their LSTM counterparts.
-We are unable to apply the LSTM agents to tasks with memory lengths exceeding $1000$ due to the substantial computation demand of training LSTMs.
-LSTMs take about $50\%$ longer than Transformers to train, with tasks requiring a memory length of $1250$ taking over 7 days to complete.

 On the other hand, the pixel-based Passive Visual Match~\citep{hung2019optimizing} has a more complex reward function: zero rewards for observing the color in Phase 1, immediate rewards for apple picking in Phase 2 requiring short-term dependency, and a final bonus for reaching the door of the matching color, requiring long-term memory.
 The success rate solely depends on the final bonus.
 The ratio of the final bonus \wrt the total rewards is inversely proportional to the episode length, as the number of apples increases over time in Phase 2.
 Thus, the low ratio makes learning long-term memory challenging for this task.
-As shown in Fig.~\ref{fig:passive} (right), Transformer-based agents slightly outperform LSTM-based ones in success rates when the tasks require a memory length over $120$, yet their success rates are close to that of the optimal Markovian policy (around $1/3$).
+As shown in Fig.~\ref{fig:passive} (right), Transformer-based agents slightly outperform LSTM-based ones\footnote{It is worth noting that at the memory length of $1000$, LSTM-based agents encountered NaN gradient issues in around $30$\% of the runs, which were not shown in the plots.} in success rates when the tasks require a memory length over $120$, yet their success rates are close to that of the optimal Markovian policy (around $1/3$).
 Interestingly, Transformer-based agents achieve much higher returns with more apples collected, shown in Fig.~\ref{fig:passive-visual-match}.
 This indicates Transformers can help short-term memory (credit assignment) in some tasks.